shyam0586/git-user-card-react/README.md

 ### config file

 Add a config.js file in src folder and export access_token variable with your generated access token.
 File will not be present in github folder as it is added to ignore list.

+I have added a sample config file to show the contents in the real config file.